 At 6 weeks, you won’t, in general, be able to see much detail of your baby.
 The ultrasound scan, however, should be able to confirm the gestation age by measuring either the gestation sac or the foetal pole if visible.
 Sometimes but not always you will be able to see the baby’s heartbeat.

-Most importantly the sonographer will be able to check that your baby is within the endometrial cavity and that you do not have an ectopic pregnancy.
+Most importantly the sonographer will be able to check that your baby is within the right place i.e in the endometrial cavity and that you do not have an ectopic pregnancy.

 Ectopic pregnancy is when the fertilized egg attaches itself outside of the uterus with the most common location being the fallopian tube on the side where you ovulated from.